HexTech254/credit-scoring-model/report.md

 Based on your EDA, feature engineering, and coefficient analysis, the dataset suggests several insights.

-# 1. Credit Risk Is Not Random
+# i.
+Credit Risk Is Not Random

 The model achieved a ROC-AUC of approximately 0.80.

-This means:

-Customer characteristics contain meaningful information about future credit risk.
+This means, customer characteristics contain meaningful information about future credit risk.

 In other words, risky borrowers are not randomly distributed throughout the population.

-# 2. Loan Duration Is an Important Risk Factor
+# ii.
+Loan Duration Is an Important Risk Factor

 During EDA, you found: